einverne/einverne.github.io/_posts/2019-08-25-postgresql-introduction.md

 ## 其他控制台命令

 	\h            	explain sql, such as \h select
-	\?
+	\?				help
 	\l 				list all db
 	\c [database_name] 		connect to db
 	\d 				list all tables of current db
 	\d [table_name] 	show table structure, like describe table in mysql
 	\du 			list all user
 	\e 				open text editor